cresset-template/cresset/README.md

 1. `docker compose up -d ngc`
 2. `docker compose exec ngc /bin/bash`

-The only difference with the previous `train` session is the session name.
+The only difference with the previous example is the session name.

 ### Using Compose with PyCharm and VSCode